apache/beam/beam-site/documentation/programming-guide.md

 transform.
 When you apply the `Window` transform, you must provide a `WindowFn`.
 The `WindowFn` determines the windowing function your `PCollection` will use for subsequent grouping transforms, such as a fixed or sliding time window.

-Beam provides pre-defined `WindownFn`s for the basic windowing functions described here.
-You can also define your own `WindowFn` if you have a more complex need.

 When you set a windowing function, you may also want to set a trigger for your `PCollection`.
 The trigger determines when each individual window is aggregated